-The information has to be published on the employer's own website and uploaded to the government gender pay gap website, where it is available here: https://gender-pay-gap.service.gov.uk/.
+The information has to be published on the employer's own website and the figures reported using the government gender pay gap service, available here: https://gender-pay-gap.service.gov.uk/.
 The report must remain on an employer's website for a minimum of three years.

 There is no mandatory requirement to publish a narrative to accompany the figures that explains the reasons behind any gap or what the organisation intends to do in order to close the gap.
-However, ACAS, the Government Equalities Office and the Chartered Institute of Personnel and Development (CIPD) all recommend such a narrative.
+However, the UK government, the Equality and Human Rights Commission, the Chartered Management Institute (CMI) and the Chartered Institute of Personnel and Development (CIPD) all recommend such a narrative and action plan.